 Settle is also home to several yearly festivals, including the Settle Cuckoo festival (where the entire town becomes one big street market) and the Settle Folk festival (held in September and always worth a visit).
 There’s also the family favourite – the Settle flowerpot festival, where homes create incredible displays out of flowerpots and display them in their front gardens!

 Whilst you’re in the area, be sure to visit Catrigg Force.
 This is one of the most beautiful waterfalls in the UK and is only 3 miles from the town.

 18. Bamburgh, Northumberland

-Recommended by: Sarah, a Social Nomad
+Recommended by: Sarah, Northumberland’s Best

 Dominated by the magnificent Bamburgh Castle and fringed by miles of golden sandy beach, Bamburgh is a glorious place to visit in England’s most northerly country of Northumberland.
 This quaint small town is most famous for being the home of Victorian England’s heroine, Grace Darling.

-Along with her lighthouse-man father, Darling rescued survivors of the wreck the SS Forfarshire in 1838.
+Along with her lighthouse-man father, Darling rescued survivors of the wreck of the SS Forfarshire in 1838.
 Explore the RNLI museum of her life in Bamburgh (and find out about sea safety in general).
 Then, take a trip to the wildlife-filled Farne Islands and visit the Longstone Lighthouse where Darling lived with her family.

 19. Alnwick, Northumberland